Requesting Build Outputs

 It will print lots of extra information, and buried in there you can find paths beneath the temporary sandbox folder.

-This flag also causes Bazel to skip the cleanup and removal of the sandbox folder.
+This flag also causes Bazel to skip the cleanup and removal of the sandbox folder - leaving it available to inspect and understand.

 Checking in generated files